jump-dev/HiGHS.jl/README.md

 [HiGHS](https://highs.dev) solver.

 It has two components:

  - a thin wrapper around the complete C API
  - an interface to [MathOptInterface](https://github.com/jump-dev/MathOptInterface.jl)

-The C API can be accessed via `HiGHS.Highs_xxx` functions, where the names and arguments are identical to the C API.

 ## Affiliation